 Section 332(c)(3) preempts state regulation of CMRS entry.
-Section 253 of the Telecommunications Act prohibited entry barriers for other carriers as well, with the full service providers."38 This leaves no doubt that state barriers to entry are verboten, although interpretation of what constitutes such a barrier remains to be fleshed out.
+Section 253 of the Telecommunications Act prohibited entry barriers for other carriers as well, with the full support of the states.
+Section 253 has an added warning flag that federal preemption is permitted if state requirements violate the prohibition against inhibiting entry and says, "Nothing in this section shall affect the application of section 332(c) to commercial mobile service providers."22 This leaves no doubt that state barriers to entry are verboten, although interpretation of what constitutes such a barrier remains to be fleshed out.